TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 The need for referencing training materials in general, in the context of ELIXIR, has led to the development of TeSS, a training e-support system http://elixir-uk.org/elixir-uk-training-sectors/elixir-uk-training-platform.
 This is all about discovering, packaging and linking training materials, i.e. trying to deal with the excessive fragmentation of the materials, rather than providing a storage repository for them.

-Many people involved inthe production of training materials are finding it useful to adopt collaborative platforms to support their activity.
-Git and GitHub, on which this resource is deveoped and served, is not a de facto standard, but presently it seems to be the smartest choice, especially because updating is left in the hands of the authors.
+Many people involved in the production of training materials are finding it useful to adopt collaborative platforms to support their activity.
+Git and GitHub, on which this resource is developed and served, is not a de facto standard, but presently it seems to be the smartest choice, especially because updating is left in the hands of the authors.
 The extended capabilties to produce websites, e-books, etc. are also seen as strenths.

 Examples from GTPB: